cwervo/cwervo.com/src/writing/quicklook-web.md

 <a href="mailto:hi+usdz@cwe.wtf">hi+usdz@cwe.wtf</a> &amp; I'll add it here!

 ## Acknowledgments
-Thanks to [Chris Joel](https://twitter.com/0xcda7a) & [Jordan Santell](https://twitter.com/jsantell) for chatting about USDZ's on the web & reviewing the first couple drafts of this post!
+Thanks to [Chris Joel](https://twitter.com/0xcda7a) & [Jordan Santell](https://twitter.com/jsantell) for chatting with me about USDZ's on the web & reviewing the first couple drafts of this post!